sysgain/informatica-p2p/README.md

 We should be able to login successfully

-We can verify the  Informatica cloud Security Agent  up-to-date status(upgraded to latest version)  by logging  two ways 	By logging into the VM
+We can verify the  Informatica cloud Security Agent up-to-date status(upgraded to latest version) two ways

+	By logging into the VM
 	We can verify from the Informatica Cloud portal
-url: https://app.informaticaondemand.com/ma/  (use same Informatica credentials used during the deployment,   Informatica user name and password )

 ##### By logging into the VM

 We can connect to the VM using RDP/Remote Desktop Connection.
 Once we are inside the VM follow the below steps